 "During that period, technology changed a lot and when I came back to Australia, not only had my networks and connections moved around, but the technology had changed so much as well.
-So, I needed to look for a way to shift, perhaps sideways, into a career that would also be potentially more secure and consistent."
+So, I needed to look for a way to shift, perhaps sidewore, into a correct perhaps sideways, into a career that would also be potentially more secure and consistent."